There is one perk about volunteering with ILP that many people don't know about until they have already served abroad with our program.

 Head teachers do more behind the scenes than others in their group might even be aware of.
 They are the leaders of the group.
 They hold regular training meetings with the volunteers, evaluate the teachers during classes, and give them advice on how to make teaching easier and more successful.

-They are the middle man between our office and the school and participate in weekly Skype calls with the ILP directors to report and solve any problems or concerns.
-They help things run smoothly and keep everything in order.
-They do their best to keep the peace within the group and create a good environment for the volunteers.
+They are the middle man between our office and the school and have weekly calls with the ILP program directors to solve any problems or concerns the group is having.
+They help us keep things running smoothly.
 They are the "go to" person for pretty much everyone involved that semester.

 What are the perks of head teaching?